Which city is cheaper, Malaga or Santorini?

 It's fun to get in the water and check out the local marine life in Malaga.
 Water temperatures are mild enough for diving or snorkeling near Malaga.
 For the best diving, head to Cala del Canuelo Beach.
 Closer by, Penon del Cuervo Beach offers diving and snorkeling as well.

-Both Santorini and Malaga have beaches worth visiting.
+Both Santorini and Malaga have notable beaches worth visiting.

 Santorini has a beach worth visiting.
 The island has many beaches, most of which are made of black pebbly sand that are a result of the island's volcanic history.
 Popular beaches include Perissa Beach, Kamari Beach, and Perivolos Beach.

-The beach in Malaga is worth checking out.
+Plenty of visitors enjoy relaxing on the beach in Malaga.
 There are some nice beaches around Malaga, but for the best options you'll have to travel further outside of the city.

-Santorini is well-known for its shopping.
+Santorini is a popular shopping destination with plenty of stores.
 Towns around the island are filled with clothing and jewelry boutiques as well as many unique Greek shopping experiences.

-Santorini and Malaga are both fun destinations for the whole family.
+Santorini and Malaga are both notable destinations for the whole family.

 Santorini offers lots of family activities.
 It is a calmer destination than many of the Greek Islands.
 While it's a great place to relax with kids, the beaches aren't as good as they are on some of the other islands.
 Most families hang out in Kamari and Perissa Beach.